bumoproject/bumo-docs-en/docs/BUMO_Smart_Contract_Development_Guide.rst

 .. _ Obtaining the Serial Number of the Asset Issuer Account -2:

- Obtaining the Serial Number of the Asset Issuer Account -2
+ Obtaining the Serial Number of the Asset Issuer Account-2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each account maintains its own serial number, which starts from 1 and is incremented.
 A serial number marks a transaction for that account.
 The code to obtain the serial number of the asset issuer account is as follows: